dgray001/gray_online/PLANS.md

  w: Barracks / soldier
  z: Attack order => can win

+v0.7: Playable Risq

  - Can select all units in zone / space
  - Can launch games with AI (all games must handle)
  - Player's cards can automatically resize => listener on game div resize
    - fullscreen mode need to recalc card horizontal line

+ - After reconnecting sometimes in backend the connection is nil (or delete_timer is not nil) => noticed when using client_id url param but not sure if that matters => connection is definitely not nil since update goes through from client to server just not vice versa

+ - Fiddlesticks updates grouped by round and trick, includes trick winner and turn points
+ - Proper updates dialog for euchre
+ - Timed turns (or not) and can pause game if timed
+ - AI takes over when player AFK
+ - Can resign from game => AI takes over
+ - Loaders for client requests in lobby: room-create, room-join, room-leave, room-rename
+ - Can chat with individual players
+ - Upgraded chatbox => emoji selector, taunts, message id, turn off emoticon converter
+ - Upgrade frontend animations for all games (add sound effects)
+ - Setup db in prod and dev
+ - Can create profile / login
 v0.8: Advanced Risq
  - Can save games if everyone logged in and all players agree
  - Can launch a saved game if logged in